JohnnyTeutonic/tinyllama.cpp/README.md

 *   **Meta-Llama-3 8B:**
     *   GGUF (e.g., Q4_K_M): [QuantFactory/Meta-Llama-3-8B-GGUF](https://huggingface.co/QuantFactory/Meta-Llama-3-8B-GGUF)
     *   For Llama 3 SafeTensors, you would typically download from the official Meta Llama repository or a trusted conversion, ensuring you get the Llama 3 specific `tokenizer.json` and `config.json`.

-*A Note on Python for Model Acquisition:*
-While not required to build or run the C++ application itself, Python scripts using libraries like `torch`, Hugging Face `transformers`, `safetensors`, and `sentencepiece` are commonly used to download models from the Hugging Face Hub and save them into the required `config.json`, `tokenizer.json`, and `model.safetensors` (or `.gguf`) structure.

 ### 3. Build the C++ Application